johntiger1/pure_diabetes/README.md

 4. http://ricreatet1:8888/tree WITH THE TOKEN GENERATED FROM SRUN

 If ricreate1 is down then we could tunnel the traffic back to THIS RDP comp!

+Actually, we can simply use a technical solution!
+We have knowledge of basic Unix networking and hostnames.
+Intro to unix, and setting up a unix environment is KEY!
+Therefore, the solution is straightforward:

+1. specify a specific server to run from (ex. lambda-server)
+2. make sure to get the IP address.
+3. Then connect normally.